jeff-hykin/rigorous_recorder/README.md

 - while still having a flat table-like structure for performing queries/summaries
 - without having tons of duplicated data

-This library would like work well with PySpark
+This library would likely work well with PySpark

 # What is a Use-case Example?